In Exercises 7–10, use the same population of {4, 5, 9} that was ... | Channels for Pearson+

 Random Sampling with Replacement

-Random sampling with replacement means that each time an item is selected from the population, it is returned before the next selection.
-This method ensures that each selection is independent and that the same item can be chosen multiple times.
-It is important for maintaining the integrity of the sampling process and for accurately estimating the sampling distribution of statistics like the median.
+Random sampling with replacement means that each time a sample is drawn from the population, the selected element is returned to the population before the next draw.
+This method ensures that each selection is independent and that the probability of selecting any particular element remains constant across samples.
+This concept is important for accurately assessing the variability and distribution of sample statistics.

 Recommended video: